AlanananL7377/github-tutorial/README.md

 `git status` - Ever wonder if you have added a file to the stage ready to commit.
 Well git status allows you to see what you have added or no.
 > If you see `Modified: <file_name>` in red, it means you havent added it to the stage.
 While if you see the same text in green it means its been added to the stage and its ready to be commited.

-`git commit -m "short/specific message"` - Once you've added your edits to the stage they are ready to be commited (saved).
+`git commit -m "short/specific message"` -  Use this command when you are done adding your edits and are ready to be commited (saved).
 * Your message *must be:*
     * In presesnt tense
     * Short